 What does the non-clinical healthcare hiring market look like?

-In early 2026, the labor market remains tight for non-clinical healthcare talent.
-However, at the same time, Robert Half’s research found that nearly two-thirds (64%) of leaders in the field plan to increase permanent headcount within their departments in the first half of 2026, and more than half (54%) look to hire more contract and temporary talent.
-These staffing plans are fueled, in part, by a sense of optimism: 85% of non-clinical healthcare leaders report feeling confident about their organization’s business outlook for 2026.
-Many organizations in the healthcare sector are prioritizing hiring for roles that directly influence the patient experience and operational continuity, including those that support scheduling, billing and reimbursement.
-A positive business outlook and the drive to expand teams don’t make it easier to hire in-demand talent, however.
-Sixty percent of hiring managers for non-clinical healthcare organizations say finding skilled professionals is much more challenging than it was a year ago.
-What job posting trends show Based on Robert Half’s analysis of job posting activity in the U.S., the demand for non-clinical healthcare talent was trending up in 2025.
-Employers posted 180,800 non-clinical healthcare jobs last year, an 8% increase from 2024.
+The latest non-clinical healthcare hiring trends point to a market under pressure.
+60% of hiring managers in this field say finding skilled professionals is more challenging than it was a year ago.
+That difficulty is pushing leaders to hire more aggressively: 75% plan to increase permanent headcount in the second half of 2026, and 69% expect to bring on more contract and temporary talent.
+Those numbers represent a significant step up from hiring plans earlier in the year, when 64% planned to add permanent staff and 54% were expanding contract teams.
+How skills shortages are affecting teams More than half (56%) of non-clinical healthcare leaders say skills shortages have caused project delays in the past year, and a third (33%) report that projects have been canceled entirely.
+The initiatives most affected are improving patient service responsiveness and satisfaction (48%) and optimizing revenue cycle and reimbursement processes–the ones that directly influence the patient experience and financial performance: What job posting trends show Based on Robert Half’s analysis of job posting activity in the U.S., the demand for non-clinical healthcare talent was trending up in 2025.
+Employers posted 180,800 of these jobs last year, an 8% increase from 2024.
 It’s also worth noting that the healthcare sector was a significant contributor to job growth throughout 2025.
-Two areas stood out as particular bright spots for non-clinical healthcare hiring last year.
+Two areas stood out as particular bright spots last year.
 Financial roles in the healthcare sector generated 37,500 job postings in 2025, a 47% increase from 2024.
-Much of that demand was concentrated in medical billing and collections, which accounted for 31,700 job postings in 2025.
+Much of that demand was concentrated in medical billing and collections, which accounted for 31,700 postings.
 That trend underscores how important reimbursement performance is to healthcare operations.
-Administrative healthcare roles also posted strong gains.
+Administrative healthcare roles also enjoyed strong gains.
 Employers listed 59,700 administrative healthcare jobs in 2025, up 15% from 2024.
 Patient access specialist roles showed sustained demand, with 15,700 postings throughout the year.
 Intake specialist hiring also accelerated sharply in Q2 and Q3, resulting in 80% more job postings than in 2024.
 This is a sign that many organizations are bolstering front-end processes that improve scheduling, registration and the overall patient experience.
-What unemployment rates suggest about the competition for skilled talent Unemployment data reinforces how tight the labor market is for many non-clinical healthcare roles.
-Based on data from the U.S. Bureau of Labor Statistics (BLS), annual unemployment rates for several positions were well below the national average of 4.4% reported at year-end.
-Those roles include: Medical secretaries and administrative assistants: 3.7% Claims adjusted and examiners: 2.4% Medical and health services managers: 1.7% Medical records specialists: 1.0% These figures point to continued competition for experienced non-clinical professionals, particularly for roles tied to medical records management, operations and administrative support.
+What unemployment rates suggest about competition for skilled talent Unemployment data reinforces how tight the labor market is for many non-clinical healthcare roles.
+Based on the U.S. Bureau of Labor Statistics (BLS), the following roles were among those with Q1 unemployment rates well below the national rate of 4.3% for May 2026: Medical records specialists: 1.0% Claims adjusters and examiners: 2.4% Medical and health services managers: 2.7% These figures point to continued competition for experienced professionals, particularly for roles tied to medical records management, operations and administrative support.

 What non-clinical healthcare roles are still in demand?

 Healthcare leaders continue to prioritize roles that influence the patient experience and financial stability.
 Positions tied to patient access, admissions and revenue cycle operations remain in demand this year because they help reduce friction, improve coordination and support predictable reimbursement.
-Examples of these roles include:: Intake/admissions specialist: These professionals help providers manage rising patient volumes and streamline entry processes.
-They gather accurate information, verify eligibility and coordinate next steps, helping reduce administrative bottlenecks and support timely care.
-Medical biller/collections specialist: There is a sustained need for these specialists as insurance requirements grow more complex and organizations seek faster reimbursement.
-Their expertise helps reduce denials, improve cash flow and support financial stability.
+Examples of these roles include: Medical biller/collections specialist: There is a sustained need for these specialists as insurance requirements grow more complex and organizations seek faster reimbursement.
+Their expertise helps improve cash flow and support financial stability.
 Patient access specialist: These professionals support scheduling, registration, insurance verification and patient service.
 They are priority hires for organizations focused on delivering smoother patient experiences from the first point of contact.
+Medical customer service specialist: These professionals handle inbound patient inquiries, billing questions, appointment coordination and issue resolution across phone, email and digital channels.
+They are priority hires for organizations focused on improving patient satisfaction, streamlining communication and ensuring a seamless end-to-end patient experience.

 What non-clinical healthcare role is seeing increased demand in 2026—and why?